 The CSTs measure content knowledge in a particular subject area, and are aligned with the New York State learning standards.
 Currently, there are forty-one CSTs, of which sixteen have been redeveloped.
 As directed by the Board of Regents, the Department proposes allowing, through June 30, 2016, candidates who have taken and failed a redeveloped CST to take and pass the predecessor of the redeveloped CST currently required.
 The predecessor CSTs will be reactivated and made available to candidates as soon as possible.
-This safety net will be made retroactive to when the redeveloped CSTs is scheduled to become available and the corresponding predecessor CSTs will remain available to candidates as part of the safety net.
+This safety net will be made retroactive to when the redeveloped CSTs first became available.
+This fall, the next group of redeveloped CSTs is scheduled to become available and the corresponding predecessor CSTs will remain available to candidates as part of the safety net.